 David lives in Chelsea, Quebec (Canada), in the woods of Gatineau Park.

-David’s latest book, Tragically Hip, Twisted, was written as a tribute for the band’s final tour and a fundraiser for cancer research.
+Prior to that, Tragically Hip, Twisted, was written as a tribute for the band’s final tour and a fundraiser for cancer research.
 It was the #1 best-selling Canadian story collection on Amazon, and top-ten in all story collections.

-His first novel, The Flood, has been downloaded over 30,000 times, and received hundreds of positive reviews online.
+His breakout first novel, The Flood, has been downloaded over 30,000 times, and received hundreds of positive reviews online.
 It was named a thriller finalist for the IndieFab Book of the Year Award.
 The Flood achieved a number of #1’s on Amazon sales rankings, including #1 ebook in Canadian Literature for over three months.
 It was a top ten in Action & Adventure, and top twenty five in Psychological Thrillers and Literary Thrillers.

 As a communications consultant David has worked with Fortune 500 companies, Canada’s best public relations firms, and campaigns for four cabinet ministers.